Gameday: The Cayenne Model Wall.

-Behind a giant curtain, unbeknownst the people walking by (including John Goodman and Reece Witherspoon…) a wall was being assembled.
+Behind a giant curtain, unbeknownst the people walking by (including John Goodman and Reese Witherspoon…) a wall was being assembled.
 A wall covered in nearly 1,000 model cars.

 (If you don’t know, the Cayenne is an SUV.
 Five seats.
 A Porsche that allows you to share the sports car experience with others.
 Today, courtesy of our wall, it would be shared with hundreds.)

 After a few hours of set up, we were ready.
 The wall was upright.
 The cars were adhered just so.
 And the time lapse cameras were inconspicuously perched in trees.
 Once we pulled the curtain, this giant structure would become fair game to the public.

 Productions like this are always weird.
 No matter how much time and energy you spend planning, it’s hard to ever feel 100% confident.
 There’s no script.
 No “takes.”
 No actors or actresses.
 No director.
 No shooting boards.
 The only thing there is plenty of: unknowns

 Are people actually going to take them?
 How fast?
 What if people take them too slow?
 Would the sun set?
 Would that ruin it?
 What if they take them in a weird pattern?
 What if they’re gone too fast?
 A mad, uncontrollable rush of toy-hungry people?
 How would we control it?